cloudfoundry-attic/lattice-release/README.md

 ## Choosing Stories From our [Tracker](https://www.pivotaltracker.com/n/projects/1183596)

-One way to find inspiration for things that the Lattice project would like done is to view our Tracker.
-Tracker is the way that Cloud Foundry projects organize and prioritize work and releases.
-In Tracker, work is organized is based on stories that are actionable and have been prioritized.
-Those are the only stories the team will typically work on, and they're found in the Current and Backlog columns.
+[Pivotal Tracker](http://www.pivotaltracker.com/) is the way that Cloud Foundry projects organize and prioritize work and releases.
+With Tracker, work is organized into stories that are actionable and have been prioritized.
+The team typically works on stories found in the Current and Backlog columns.

-Stories that are not prioritized (for any number of reasons) are kept in the Icebox.
-Those stories are a grab-bag of various stories, from feature requests, new bugs or GitHub Issues, partially developed ideas, or the result of brainstorming.
-The Icebox is a repository for all stories that are under consideration.
-Those stories may possibly undergo considerable transformation or be discarded entirely.
-Stories in the Icebox may never be prioritized, in fact you'll see at the bottom of the Icebox is a section called, 'Graveyard.'
-Stories are stored there specifically to record that an idea has been considered and discarded.
-The Icebox is not always maintained in the same disciplined manner of the Backlog.
+Stories not (yet) prioritized are kept in the Icebox.
+The Icebox is a grab-bag of feature requests, GitHub Issues, or partially-developed ideas.
+Stories in the Icebox may never be prioritized, and may not always be maintained in the same disciplined manner as the Backlog.

-Periodically, the Lattice team goes through through both the Backlog and the Icebox, and taggs stories as 'community.'
-These are stories that we felt are particularly well-suited to community contribution, and feel would be excellent candidates for people to work on.
-In the reality that the Icebox will never be a perfectly organized prediction of all the work we'll do, the 'community' tag is a compromise to indicate that there are a variety of features we're confident will be welcomed.
+Periodically, the Lattice team goes through through both the Backlog and the Icebox, and tags stories using the 'community' label.
+These are stories that are particularly well-suited to community contribution, and make excellent candidates for people to work on.

 # Copyright